Killarney Travel Guide

 Muckross House © Clemensfranz

-The most popular attraction of Killarney, however, is the national park.
+Killarney's most popular attraction, however, is the national park.
 Deep in the countryside of Kerry, Killarney National Park is a 26,000 acre expanse of rugged mountains, tranquil lakes, peaceful woods and magical waterfalls that entices millions of visitors every year to enjoy the Irish countryside.
 Attractions in the park include Dinis Cottage, and the Old Weir Bridge.
 Boat trips around several of the more scenic lakes are available.

 Become our Killarney Travel Expert